Jicxer/Sysadmin-minecraft/README.md

 Generating a new key will download the private key onto your local machine. **(DO NOT SHARE THIS)**

-This key will be used to access this EC2 instance, such as SSH.
+This key will access this EC2 instance, such as SSH.

 6. Click the **Edit** button in Network settings at the top right corner and change the vpc setting to **default**.

 Leave the subnet setting as is and have the Auto-assign public IP to **Enable**.